Fintech 4.0 — How Technology Is Reshaping The $5 Trillion Insurance Sector

 Insurance Information Institute estimates that annual losses attributable to insurance fraud amount to $100-$300B.
 Property and casualty insurance fraud accounts for $30–40 Billion of the total while healthcare related fraud accounts for the rest.

 Insurance companies’ Special Investigation Unit (SIU) professionals review potentially fraudulent claims.
 Tens of thousands of claims are filed annually and thousands are flagged as being potentially fraudulent.
-However, due to resource and time constraints, only a small fraction of those claims are reviewed by SIU professionals.
+However, due to resource and time constraints, only a small fraction of those claims is reviewed by SIU professionals.
 Thus, thousands of fraudulent claims still end up being processed and paid, resulting in increased liabilities and expenses for insurance companies and increased premiums for policyholders.

 Streamlining the SIU review process using A.I. will improve the accuracy of fraud detection as well as reduce the time to settle a claim.
 San Francisco based Inscribe.ai (YC2018), developed a fraud documents detection platform that automates the process of identifying fraudulent claims.
 The platform uses a combination of NLP and computer vision to scan documents sent.
 In December 2018, The company raised $3M seed round from Crosslink Capital, SV Angels, and others.